Leave a Message

 Gather these items as early as possible, ideally during your offer and contingency period.
 They will answer most of your make‑or‑break questions.

 1. Recorded declaration, bylaws, and CC&Rs.
 Look for any mandatory rental pool rules or hotel‑style restrictions.
-Screening tools like Fannie Mae’s project resources can help your lender flag condotel features: Fannie Mae project eligibility resources.

 2. HOA budget, 3 years of financials, and the most recent reserve study.
 You want to see adequate reserves and any planned capital projects: Reserve study context.